Bell's Theorem Versus Local Realism in a Quaternionic Model of Physical Space: Derivation of the Strong Correlations using Geometric Algebra

-This demonstrates that EPR-Bohm correlations are correlations among the scalar points of a quaternionic 3-sphere.
-Given this result, it is not difficult to derive the corresponding upper bound on the expectation values within ${S^3}$ \cite{Christian}\cite{disproof}:
+because the orientation ${\lambda^k}$ of ${S^3}$ is a fair coin.
+Here the last equality follows from the definition of the inner product.
+Given this result, it is not difficult to derive the corresponding upper bound on the expectation values within ${S^3}$, as we have demonstrated in Section \ref{apenB}:

-We have verified both of the above results in several numerical simulations \cite{Simulation-B}\cite{Wonnink}.
-The simulations are instructive on their own right and can be used for testing the effects of topology changes when the parameter ${\eta\in[0,\;\pi]}$ is varied.
+We have verified both of these results in several numerical simulations \cite{Simulation-A,Simulation-B,Wonnink,Diether-1,Diether-2,Chantal}.
+The simulations are instructive on their own right, and some of them can be used for testing the effects of topology changes when the parameter ${\eta\in[0,\;\pi]}$ is varied.